halildemiroz/TodoTerm/README.md

-# TodoTerm
+## TodoTerm
-Todo app in terminal
+Todo app in terminal for learning the fundamentals of C++